lucasdurand/dash-loading-shimmer/README.md

 app.run_server()
 ```

-If you want to tweak the CSS used, inject your own CSS before `Shimmer` gets there with the `shimmer_css` function
+If you want to tweak the CSS used, inject your own CSS before `Shimmer` gets there with the `shimmer_css` function.
+Common styles to tweak are the opacity, hue, and speed of the shimmer

 ```python
 import dash_loading_extras as loading